K20shores/Life-Graph/README.md

 ![Changing and displaying the max age][grid_maxage]

-# Adding a life event
+# Adding a Life Event
 You can add events of your life.
 The graph is initialized from your birthday and where the events are placed on the graph is calculated from your birthdate and the day that the event happened.
 Notice the different ways that you can set the color and that